L400-RTI/Training-material/modules/02 - Real-Time Hub.md

 ### Schemas and Throughput Deep Dive

-# Schemas and Throughput Optimization in Real-time Hub
+# Schemas and Throughput Optimization in Real-time hub

 Ingesting real-time data at enterprise scale requires more than just configuring connections and tables—it demands an intentional strategy around **schema management**, **data routing**, and **throughput optimization**.
-Real-time Hub in Microsoft Fabric Real-Time Intelligence provides flexible schema tools and ingestion primitives that support both fast onboarding and high-performance stream processing.
+Real-time hub in Microsoft Fabric Real-Time Intelligence provides flexible schema tools and ingestion primitives that support both fast onboarding and high-performance stream processing.
 This section explores how advanced practitioners can leverage inferred schemas for agility, define ingestion mappings for robustness, and apply architectural techniques like sharding, parallelism, and staging uploads to maximize ingestion throughput.

 ---

 ## Leverage Inferred Schema for Rapid Onboarding

-The fastest way to begin ingesting data in Real-time Hub is through **schema inference**, which automatically detects column structure and data types from sample input files.
+The fastest way to begin ingesting data in Real-time hub is through **schema inference**, which automatically detects column structure and data types from sample input files.
 This capability is built directly into the **Get Data Wizard**, allowing users to upload CSV, JSON, or Parquet files and have the engine generate a corresponding table schema without manual intervention.

 ### Why It Matters